PaulienVa/rugbymatch/exercices/Ex2.md

 ### c - Extension functions
 In the near feature we want to know which set pieces where won by which team.
-As this statistic is a property of `List<SetPieceEvent>` we will use extenstion functions to implement this.
+As this statistic is a property of `List<SetPieceEvent>` we will use extention functions to implement this.
 Extension functions can be implemented like this:
 ```kotlin
 List<SetPieceEvent>.name() : ReturnType = this.something